 Once you’ve narrowed your areas of focus, pick 2-3 broad topics that fall under your area of expertise.
 These will form your pillar pages.
 Essentially, these are long-form detailed master blogs that cover all related topics without going into too much detail.
 You can then create smaller blogs that explore each in-depth

 Establishing your pillar pages will help you construct a long-term blogging strategy, instead of having to scramble to come up with topics.
 You can also utilise tools like Google Trends to help you personalise the posts according to trending searches around the topic

 Your next step is to get familiar with SEO.
 A piece of good news is that there are some amazing free tools available, like Google Keywords and Ubersuggest.
 Some paid options, like Moz, are also amazing resources once you have the budget to invest a little money into them

 If you already have a bank of blogs, try repurposing existing content into different formats so they can be published again.
 You can try creating listicles, infographics, ebooks, or guest blogs, which are a great way to establish your authority and increase backlinks to your blog for search engine optimization

 All this effort and no way of seeing how you did?
 We don’t think so.
 Luckily, there’s a huge variety of free-ish tools that can help.
 Bit.ly is a free link shortening tool that tracks link clicks, and Google Analytics and Google Search Console are free website plugins that can track where your visitors are coming from and where they’re spending the most amount of time.

 We hope this guide helps you get started with your blog marketing strategy.
 Once you’ve completed these steps, you’ll have all the tools you need to start writing your very first blog post!
-If you need help planning your blog content strategy, reach out to us at email@example.com!
+If you need help planning your blogging marketing strategy, reach out to us at email@example.com!
 We’re just an email away.